Merkoba/Hue/installation.md

 To have a fully working system, as it is intended, getting all the API keys (YouTube, Imgur) is very recommended.
 If you don't need some of these, disable them in user_config.json (for example "youtube_enabled": false) A Google Recaptcha key is necessary to enable captcha verification on registration, though captcha support can be disabled ("recaptcha_enabled": false).
 Set API keys in user_config.secret.json

-Call "npm install" to install node dependencies.
+Run "npm install" to install node dependencies.

-Install redis.
+Install Redis, which is used for sessions and some data cache.

 Go to utils/ and run `bundle_all` to create the frontend files.